circleguard/circlecore/source/loading.rst

     print(r_id.replay_id) # 2177560145
     print(r_id.mods) # None

-To find exactly what attributes a replay subclass provides before and after it's loaded, look at its class' documentation.
+To find exactly what attributes a replay subclass provides before and after it's loaded, see its class' documentation.

 |ReplayContainer|\s